connexcs/docs/docs/apps/components/card.md

 ## Use Case

-Some of te Use-Cases are as follows:
+Some of the Use-Cases are as follows:

 1. Grouping related fields together.
 2. Creating multi-step forms.